cbcrg/piper-nf/README.md

 Quick start
 -----------

-Make sure you have installed the required dependencies listed below.
+Make sure you have installed the required dependencies listed in the last section.

-Install the Nextflow runtime by running the follwoing command:
+Install the Nextflow runtime by running the following command:

     $ curl -fsSL get.nextflow.io | bash

-When done, launch the pipeline execution by entering the following command on your shell terminal:
+When done, you can launch the pipeline execution by entering the following command:

     $ ./nextflow run cbcrg/piper-nf